SpeedyWeather/SpeedyWeather.jl/docs/src/structure.md

 ```

 illustrating the fields within a clock, their types and (unless they are an array)
 also their values.
-For structs within structs however, this information, however,
+For structs within structs however, this information,
 would not be printed by default.
 You could use Julia's autocomplete like
 `clock.<tab>` by hitting tab after the `.` to inspect the fields of an instance
 but that would require you to manually go down every branch of that tree.
 To better visualise this, we have defined a `tree(S)` function for any instance
-`S` that's defined in SpeedyWeather which will print every field, and also
+`S` defined in SpeedyWeather which will print every field, and also
 its containing fields if they are also defined within SpeedyWeather.
+The "if defined in SpeedyWeather" is important because otherwise
+the tree would also show you the contents of a complex number or other types
+defined in Julia Base itself that we aren't interested in here.
 But let's start at the top.

 ## Simulation

-When creating a Simulation, it's fields are
+When creating a `Simulation`, its fields are
 ```@example structure
 model = BarotropicModel()
 simulation = initialize!(model)
 ```
 the `prognostic_variables`, the `diagnostic_variables` and the `model` (that we just
-initialized.)
+initialized).
 We could now do `tree(simulation)` but that gets very lengthy and
 so will split things into `tree(simulation.prognostic_variables)`,
 `tree(simulation.diagnostic_variables)` and `tree(simulation.model)` for more
 digestible chunks.
 You can also provide the `with_types=true` keyword to get